menu

 Overview

 Reading is a very small city located in the state of Michigan.
 With a population of 1,090 people and just one neighborhood, Reading is the 464th largest community in Michigan.
-Much of the housing stock in Reading was built prior to World War II, making it one of the older and more historic cities in the country.
+Reading has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

 Occupations and Workforce